microsoft/vscode-docs/docs/copilot/faq.md

 ### How do I disable Copilot?

 You can temporarily deactivate Copilot from the Status Bar.
-You are prompted whether you want to disable Copilot for all code (globally) or just the programming language detected in the active editor (for example, Python).
+You're prompted whether you want to disable Copilot for all code (globally) or just the programming language detected in the active editor (for example, Python).

 ### How can I provide feedback on Copilot?